Simulation-calibrated Bayesian inference for progenitor properties of the microquasar SS 433: Results

 Also included in Fig.~\ref{F:CornerCalibrated} are the distributions of XRB parameters ($m_{\rm BH},\ m_{\rm *},\ P,\ e,\ \dot{\rm M},\ t_{\rm BH}$) whose samples correspond to the forward-evolved binaries of the ZAMS posterior samples.
 These calibrated XRB parameter samples show tight alignment with the values of SS\,433 used to define the likelihood used in inference (see Table~\ref{Tab:Likelihood}) compared to the uncalibrated (i.e., unmatched) XRB parameter samples from the uncalibrated fiducial run which are far from the values used to define the likelihood (the original motivation for utilizing an SBC procedure).
 This demonstrates that the SBC procedure is working as intended to produce SS\,433-like systems, with the companion stellar mass as the only exception which produces low-mass XRB systems (with $m_* \approx 2.2 \Msol$) rather than the high-mass XRB of SS\,433.
 We verified that only 2\% of the uncalibrated ZAMS priors produce high-mass stellar companions (i.e., with $m_* \approx 11.5 \Msol$), indicating that the uncertainty on $m_*$ of $1 \Msol$ used in the likelihood is not sufficient to guide the inference toward high-mass stellar companions, and that the SBC procedure utilized here is limited by the combination of astrophysical assumptions of \textsc{COSMIC} and the fiducial priors.
-In a followup study we will explore further improvements to the SBC procedure to overcome these limitations and we will compare this analysis with one that uses a different population synthesis model \cite{MacMasterSteinle2026inprep}.
+In exploring a preliminary version of an improved calibration procedure (which retains high-weight systems, including rare high-$m_*$ ones), we found that the calibrated ZAMS posterior can develop a second mode at higher donor masses ($\approx 12\Msol$) associated with significantly lower mass-transfer rates ($\dot{M}\sim10^{-7}\Msol\,/{\rm yr}$).
+Although at first counterintuitive, this behavior is consistent with the binary physics possibilities implemented in \textsc{COSMIC}.
+For example, high-mass ZAMS donors remain relatively compact for much of their main-sequence lifetime and, when only marginally filling their Roche lobes, can undergo stable, nuclear-timescale mass transfer with comparatively low $\dot{M}$, while lower-mass donors may drive rapid thermal-timescale mass-transfer rates.
+Consequently, the high-$m_*$, low-$\dot{M}$ mode generically corresponds to ZAMS masses $> 25\Msol$.
+The appearance of both regimes in the recalibrated posterior reflects the coexistence of two mass-transfer pathways.
+A more detailed investigation of these possibilities and the prevalence of the high-mass, low-$\dot{M}$ mode is left to future work where we will explore further improvements to the SBC procedure to overcome these limitations and we will compare this analysis with one that uses a different population synthesis model \cite{MacMasterSteinle2026inprep}.